 Who is the course for?

 This is 15 hours per week, with half spent in lectures (taught lessons) and half in workshops.
-(Opportunities for research with lecturer support.
+(Opportunities for research with lecturer support).
 The remaining 60% or 720 hours will be spent completing independent study.
-For example, completing assignment, working at home or in the LRC.
+For example, completing assignments, working at home or in the LRC.

 How is the course assessed?